Elissa Shevinsky

 Elissa Shevinsky is an American technology executive, entrepreneur, cybersecurity expert, public speaker, and author.
-She advocates for more women and diversity in tech to help counteract its misogynistic cultural tendencies, noting that women have always played a role in significant computer and internet advances.
+She was instrumental in the movement to advocate for women in tech, through her book Lean Out, in 2015, and was known for saying that women have always played a role in significant computer and internet advances.

 Education

 Shevinsky attended Benjamin Cardozo High School, before studying for a Political Theory major at Williams College, where she also took classes in Computer Science, graduating in 2001.

 Career

-Shevinsky has served as cofounder of multiple start up companies, not all of which were successful.
+Shevinsky has been a cofounder of multiple start up companies, including Menagerie Networks and MakeOut Labs, before cofounding Glimpse.
 In 2010, Shevinsky defended her company against The New York Times, as co-owner of Neighborhoodies, over the use of the "New York Herald Tribune" logo on T-shirts.
 Shevinsky argued that the trademark had been abandoned.
 In 2012, she founded two NYC-focused dating sites, MakeOut Labs and JoinJspot.
 Shevinsky co-founded Glimpse, an encrypted photo and video-sharing app, with Pax Dickinson in 2013.
-At Glimpse, Shevinksy served as chief executive of the company.
-She left the company when Dickinson posted tweets about the Titstare app.
+At Glimpse, Shevinsky was chief executive of the company.
+It was at this time that Shevinsky was known for her actions standing up for professionalism in the tech industry.
 In 2015 Shevinsky was funded by MACH37 for JeKuDo Privacy Company, co-organized information security conference SecretCon, and edited Lean Out: The Struggle for Gender Equality in Tech and Start-up Culture.
+Later that year, she appeared on PBS NewsHour to discuss the Cybersecurity Information Sharing Act, arguing that the law would compromise customer privacy without meaningfully improving security.
 In 2016, Shevinsky joined Brave as Head of Product.
 As of 2019 Shevinsky was the CEO at Faster Than Light, a cybersecurity company.

-Shevinsky is also known for her actions standing up to sexism in the tech industry.
+Shevinsky is also known for her actions supporting civility and professionalism in the tech industry.
 In a 2015 post on harassment and trolling in Silicon Valley, Shevinsky wrote: "I'd like to see less harassment.
 That's my position.
 Less harassment, for everyone.
 I do hope this isn't a controversial statement."
-When James Damore was fired by Google, Shevinsky was quoted saying that speech "questioning the technical qualifications of people based on race or gender" was potentially within the purview of Title VII of the Civil Rights Act, which prohibits employment discrimination based on race, color, religion, sex, and national origin.
-She has also spoken on sexism at Uber after Susan Fowler spoke about harassment there in 2017.
-As a Press Lead for the 2018 HOPE conference in NYC, Shevinsky called for stronger enforcement of the Code of Conduct.
+As a Press Lead for the 2018 HOPE conference in NYC, Shevinsky called for stronger enforcement of the Code of Conduct, after conference organizers ignored complaints by speaker Matt Blaze about harassment at the event, and speaker Chelsea Manning was rushed on stage by an attendee.